vmlens/vmlens/README.md

 ## Next steps

 [Read here more](https://vmlens.com/help/manual/#data_races_deadlocks) about how to use vmlens for testing multi-threaded software.
+And download and run [the example tests.](https://github.com/vmlens/vmlens-examples)

 # Download